 If you’re looking for an adventure at sea with a bit of a difference, then take a look at our events page to find out more about the Tall Ships Races 2018 and the Three Festivals Tall Ships Regatta 2018.
 These two spectacular events will give you the opportunity to enjoy competitive sailing throughout the U.K, Ireland, France, Denmark, Norway or the Netherlands.

 If you’d like help finding and booking your adventure – we’re here to help you every step of the way.
 Even if you haven’t quite decided on what you want to do, and where you want to go, we can guide you through the process.
-From finding an event and ships that’s right for you, to contacting a vessel, or finding out more about funding options.
+From finding an event and ships that are right for you, to contacting a vessel, or finding out more about funding options.

 Email the Sail On Board support team on email@example.com, or give us a call on +44 (0)23 9258 6367.
 We’ll happily answer all your questions, and try to solve any problems you might be experiencing.